alfredomtx/user-management-api/README.md

 <details><summary><b>💻 Security, Authentication and Authorization</b></summary>

 Spring Security is responsible to manage Authentication and Authorization.
-When logging in, the user is authenticated in the database and receives an `access` and `refresh` token.
+When logging in, the user is authenticated in the database and receives an `access token`.

 ### 🔴 Auth0 and Json Web Token (JWT)
 It uses `Auth0` for Authorization, generating **Json Web Tokens** to be used in every request by the users.